Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 (LAUGHTER)

-SAGAL: That could be good advice.
+BURBANK: That can be good advice.
 If the shot clock is running down, that could be helpful advice, actually.

 PLAZA: Yeah.